 - Turtle Talk with Crush

-Why Epcot Fastpass tiers?
-These are in place because Disney wants to steer you into choosing a few of the less popular rides to avoid over saturating the more popular Epcot rides in Tier 1.
+Why are there 2 Epcot Fastpass tiers?
+Disney wants to steer you into choosing a few of the less popular rides to avoid over saturating the more popular Epcot rides in Tier 1.

 If they allowed everyone to choose three options, most would choose all of them from Tier 1, which would cause the Fastpasses to be filled up quickly and not giving everyone the option of riding those rides quickly.